Wyrdgirn/unrpyc3/README.md

 will automatically extract and decompile all game script files into the `game` directory.
 The tool writes logs to the file `unrpyc.log.txt`.

+This option cannot be used yet...

 ### Library usage

 You can import the module from python and call unrpyc.decompile_rpyc(filename, ...) directly.

+* This option has not been tested yet in this version!

 ## Notes on support